mayurk224/CURD-API-MEN/README.md

+Here's the updated README file with your new deployment details:

+---

 # CRUD Backend Project

 A simple backend application using the **MEN** (MongoDB, Express.js, Node.js) stack for performing basic CRUD (Create, Read, Update, Delete) operations.
 This project provides a RESTful API for managing product data in a MongoDB database.